Safety and Maintenance 101

 General Maintenance: Planning for your stroller's long haul.

+We often find that our customers are surprised when we talk about stroller maintenance.
+For busy parents it can be tough remembering to take care of their stroller, however it's good to remember that a stroller is not much different than the bicycle or car in your garage.
 We recommend doing a quick inspection of your Bumbleride stroller before each use.
-Check the tire pressure, attachment points, and make sure the front wheel or quick release (previous models) is tightened and clamped and that there isn't anything the way of the brake lever.
+Check the tire pressure, attachment points, and make sure the front wheel or quick release (previous models) is tightened and clamped and that there isn't anything the way of the brake bar.

-If your Bumbleride is having any trouble or you have any questions, please contact our awesome Customer Care at this form or call 1 800 530 3930 8am-4pm PST.
+If your Bumbleride is having any trouble or you have any questions, please contact our awesome Customer Care at this form.

 Looking to tighten your front wheel swivel?
 You can adjust the fork tension as shown below and in this video.